KentaKodashima/kentakodashima-com/src/pages/projects/custom-wordpress-theme-old-version-of-my-portfolio-website.md

       linkType: Web
       url: 'https://old.kentakodashima.com/'
 about: >-
-  This is the old version of my portfolio.
+  The old version of my portfolio website.
 In order to manage the contents easily, I created the custom WordPress theme from scratch.
-Originally, I was using jQuery with CSS3 to make animations.
-However, I re-wrote the JS part with Vanilla JS just for fun.
+Originally, I was using jQuery with CSS to implement animations.
+However, I re-wrote the JS part with pure Javascript to deepen my understanding of DOM manipulation with Javascript.
 technologies:
   - WordPress (Custom Theme)
   - Pure Javascript